Venkata-Bhargavi/Knowledge-graph-based-Recommender/README.md

 ## Evaluation Results:

+> Accuracy: 90%

 ![image](https://github.com/user-attachments/assets/a12740e9-cca4-46f1-a354-b5dfe605d48a)

-**Purpose of Evaluation: **
+**Purpose of Evaluation:**
 The evaluation aims to assess how well the fine-tuned model can translate user requests (in natural language) into accurate Cypher queries that can be executed on the Neo4j database to retrieve movie recommendations.

+**Evaluation Metric:**
-**Evaluation Metric: **The metric used is "generated_queries_match proportion", which measures the similarity or accuracy between the generated Cypher queries and the actual (expected) Cypher queries.
+The metric used is "generated_queries_match proportion", which measures the similarity or accuracy between the generated Cypher queries and the actual (expected) Cypher queries.

 **Results Interpretation:**